-If you are an aspiring entrepreneur with big dreams, it’s important to understand what’s happening in an evolving world economy before jumping in.
+If you are an aspiring entrepreneur with big dreams, it’s important to understand what’s happening in the evolving global economy before jumping in.
 Advancements in technology have changed the business landscape, with various technology sectors growing by leaps and bounds.
-While coming up with the Next Big Thing may be a difficult task in a competitive world, many smaller profitable business ideas can come if you understand the big picture.
+While coming up with the Next Big Thing may be a difficult task in a competitive world, many smaller profitable business ideas can come if you can see the big picture.

 In this article, we will summarize 13 of the fastest growing industries in the world.